Oscar Malapitan: Mayor of Caloocan (2013–2022)

 Malapitan ran for and won the mayoral position in 2013, promising to improve Caloocan's health care and education in a similar manner to Jejomar Binay's mayorship in Makati.

 Throughout his incumbency, Malapitan regularly boasted of a decreased crime rate in Caloocan.
 However, the Peace Research Institute Frankfurt (PRIF) noted in 2020 that Malapitan's mayorship was characterized with a passivity towards President Rodrigo Duterte's war on drugs during its first year (2016–2017), with Malapitan asking the local branch of the Philippine National Police (PNP) to take charge of crime control and work vigorously against illegal drugs, which PRIF claimed to have "resulted in a huge spike of deadly police violence" and "excessive levels of vigilantism" during this period.
 Many of the high-profile incidents in Duterte's national drug war occurred in Caloocan, including the murders of Luis Bonifacio and his son Gabriel in 2016 and the murders of Kian delos Santos, Carl Arnaiz and Reynaldo de Guzman in 2017.
 By September 2017, Caloocan's entire police force was relieved from duty by PNP Chief Oscar Albayalde, despite it receiving the award for Metro Manila's Best City Police Station from the National Capital Region Police Office (NCRPO) a month earlier; only newly assigned police chief Jemar Modequillo and his administration deputy were retained.

 Sometime in 2017, Bishop Pablo Virgilio David of the Diocese of Kalookan met with Malapitan, Modequillo and lawyer Sikini Labastilla, all three of whom are members of the Caloocan City Anti-Drug Abuse Council (CADAC), to discuss how to better facilitate rehabilitation and drug prevention in the city during the drug war, which lead to the establishment of the Caloocan Anti-Drug Abuse Office (CADAO) the following year.

 Malapitan would come to serve out three consecutive terms as mayor, with his son Along Malapitan succeeding him.

 Representative (2022–present)

 In 2022, Malapitan ran for representative of Caloocan's 1st District once again and won, switching places with his son Along.
-During the 19th Congress, he serves as the chair of the House Committee on National Defense and Security and vice chair of the House Committee on Local Government and of House Committee on Metro Manila Development.
+During the 19th Congress, he served as the chair of the House Committee on National Defense and Security and vice chair of the House Committee on Local Government and of House Committee on Metro Manila Development.
+He was re-elected in 2025.
+In the 20th Congress, he then continued to chair the House Committee on National Defense and Security.